abramyk-mv/weather-forecast-api/README.md

 # A simple API that provides the possibility to get a weather forecast
+## Requirements
+* node.js 10.x.x
+* npm 6.x.x
+* mysql 14.14

+## Project initialization
+1. Navigate to the project's root directory.
+2. Create `.env` file and copy content of `.env.example` file.
+Fill it in with your own credentials (like DB user and password).
+3. Run `npm install`.

+## Running project (for development)
+1. Run `npm run dev:start` from the project's root directory.

+## Running tests
+1. Navigate to the project's root directory.
+2. Tests are written using [Mocha](https://mochajs.org) testing framework.
+Run `npm test:run` to execute all the tests.

 ## Available APIs
 **`GET - /weather?q={cityName}`**